 When Tom gets the message from Suzy, he takes his private key and uses that to decrypt the message.
 He can now read Suzie’s email.
 It doesn’t matter who else gets a copy of the email that Suzie sent.
 Email encryption insures that Tom is the only one who can unlock it as long has he doesn’t share his private key.
 If he wants to reply to Suzie, he simply uses her public key to encrypt his reply and sends it back to her.

 Signing a Document with a Digital Signature

 With an understanding of how documents can be encrypted, we can look at how to “sign” a document using a digital signature.
 This is very different than a scanned signature that merely attaches an image of your written signature to a document or email.
-An encrypted document does three things.
+An encrypted document does two things.

 - It guarantees that the document wasn’t modified in route.

 - It guarantees that no one else can read the document.